BenMMarshall/TICKSOLVE_DeerMovement/README.md

 ### Data Required

 The (most) data required to re-run this analysis could not be shared alongside due to licensing restrictions.
 They are used in the function with "read\_" prefixes.
-However, data can be obtained from the following locations:
+However, data can be obtained from the following locations, and preprocessed version are available at Core data underlying these analyses can be found at: https://doi.org/10.5281/zenodo.18699746.

 Deer movement is shared as part of this repository, but can be additionally found at Movebank.
 Aberdeen Roe Deer movement data: (<https://www.movebank.org>); Movebank ID 2890266958.
-Wessex Deer movement data: (<https://www.movebank.org>); Movebank ID - - - TBC - - - -.
+Wessex Deer movement data: (<https://www.movebank.org>); Movebank ID 8086497234..

 OS Road data: <https://osdatahub.os.uk/downloads/open/OpenRoads>